 The Call-Write-Call Method

 Use the call-write-call method for contacting employers.
-First, call and verify the name of someone in the company who might be able to hire you.
-You don’t need to speak to the actual decision maker on this first call.
-You are simply calling to find out the information you need in order to write and send your career documents.
+First, call and verify the name of someone in the company who might hire you.
+You don’t need to speak to the actual hiring authority on this first call.
+You are simply calling to find out the information you need to write and send your career documents.

 Do you have any tried-and-true job search tips to share with other job seekers?
 Comment and share below!
 Need additional help?
 Reach out to Candace to learn more!